 I don't want to be slaving in the kitchen all day on my day off!

-Well, yes and no. Firstly it’s all about mindset.
-If you feel like you’re “slaving” then it is unlikely the experience will be a positive one.
-Flip that script and think about how that effort in the kitchen will help save you time, money and energy and you will probably like it a whole lot better.
+Well, yes and no. Firstly, it’s all about mindset.
+If you feel like you’re “slaving,” it is unlikely the experience will be positive.
+Flip that script and think about how that effort in the kitchen will help save you time, money, and energy, and you will probably like it a whole lot better.

 Are you ready?
 Here goes: